ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+It is the Document Object Model.
+I like to think of it as an intermediate layer between code and the renderer.
 <!-- your answer ends here -->

 ## Question 6